angemar/cheTajo/README.md

 # Notifier
-get notified from all of social network
+get notified from all of social network!